smarigowda/cypress-udemy-course/README.md

 ## Intellisense

 Use tripple slash directives which is a TypeScript concept.
 It tells TypeScript compiler to include additional files in the compilation process.
+Which in turn will provide intellisense.

 `/// <reference types="Cypress" />`

 ## Assertions

-Cypress comes with its own assertion methods.
+Cypress comes with its own assertion methods, which is based on Chai assertion library.

 Example: